skip to content

 FedRAMP Moderate

-FedRAMP moderate impact level is the standard for cloud computing security for controlled unclassified information across federal government agencies.
-The Casepoint platform was the first cloud-based eDiscovery software to achieve FedRAMP Moderate Authorization.
+FedRAMP Moderate Impact Level is the standard for cloud computing security for controlled unclassified information across federal government agencies.
+The Casepoint platform was the first cloud-based eDiscovery software to achieve FedRAMP Moderate authorization.

 StateRAMP

-StateRAMP standardizes and verifies the security requirements of providers’ cloud offerings utilized by government through audits and continuous monitoring.
+StateRAMP standardizes and verifies the security requirements of providers’ cloud offerings utilized by the government through audits and continuous monitoring.
 Casepoint’s platform was the first cloud-based eDiscovery software solution to achieve StateRAMP authorization.

-DoD Impact Level 5
+• DoD Impact Level 5

 IL5 is a security authorization that is required for hosting, storing, and accessing sensitive information.
-Casepoint’s legal discovery platform is the first cloud-based Legal Hold and eDiscovery software to achieve Impact Level 5 (IL5) Authority to Operate (ATO) from the Defense Information Systems Agency (DISA) and the U.S. Department of Defense (DoD).
-Casepoint is the only cloud eDiscovery platform to date to provide a DISA IL5-compliant cloud environment for the DoD with controlled unclassified information (CUI).
+Casepoint’s legal discovery platform is the first cloud-based legal hold and eDiscovery software to achieve Impact Level 5 (IL5) Authority to Operate (ATO) from the Defense Information Systems Agency (DISA) and the U.S. Department of Defense (DOD).
+Casepoint is the only cloud eDiscovery platform to date to provide a DISA IL5-compliant cloud environment for the DOD with controlled unclassified information (CUI).

-DoD Impact Level 6
+DOD Impact Level 6

 IL6 is a security authorization that is required for hosting, storing, and accessing secret information.
-Casepoint’s platform is the first and only cloud-based Legal Hold and eDiscovery software solution to achieve Impact Level 6 (IL6) Authority to Operate (ATO) for the Defense Information Systems Agency (DISA) and the U.S. Department of Defense (DoD).
+Casepoint’s platform is the first and only cloud-based legal hold and eDiscovery software solution to achieve Impact Level 6 (IL6) Authority to Operate (ATO) for the Defense Information Systems Agency (DISA) and the U.S. Department of Defense (DOD).

 SOC 1